The Ultimate Neolith Countertops

 It’s important to note a few things though…

-• Deeper cleaning may be necessary immediately after installation to remove any cement or joint compound left behind by soaking with hot water.
+• Immediately after installation, a deep cleaning with hot water may be necessary to remove cement or joint compound residue.

-• Any dry or encrusted food on the countertop can be removed by first soaking it with hot water and then wiping it with a damp cloth and your chosen surface cleaner.
+• Clean dry or encrusted food on the countertop by soaking it with hot water and then wiping it with a damp cloth and your chosen surface cleaner.

 • Avoid abrasive scrubbers and cleaners on the “polished” finish.
-In truth, Neolith surfaces are very scratch-resistant and essentially scratch-proof except for the “polished” finish.
+Neolith surfaces are very scratch-resistant and essentially scratch-proof - except for the “polished” finish.

-• Do not use acidic cleaners on a newly installed Neolith countertop as the acids may damage the glue used in the joints.
+• Do not use acidic cleaners on a newly installed Neolith countertop as acids may damage the glue used for joints and seams.

-• Do not use ceramic knives on the surface.
-Ceramic knives are the kryptonite of sintered stone (ultra-compact surfaces) and will scratch all finish types of Neolith.
+• Do not use ceramic knives on Neolith surfaces.
+Ceramic knives are the kryptonite of sintered stone (ultra-compact surfaces) and will scratch all finish types.

 Neolith Countertops Cost

-The total installed cost of Neolith is $60 - $105/sq. ft. which is similar to mid to high-end granite countertops and/or quartz countertops.
+The total installed cost of Neolith is $60 - $105/sq. ft. which is similar to mid-to-high-end granite countertops as well as some quartz countertops.

-Some say Neolith is cheaper than quartz or granite, but on average this is not the case.
-Although, quartz is becoming more expensive now that tariffs have been imposed on the importation of quartz slabs from China.
+Depending on the pattern, Neolith may be cheaper than quartz or granite, but on average this is not the case.
+(Although quartz has increased in price now that tariffs have been imposed on quartz slabs from China).

-And granite prices have dropped over the last 10 years so many granite colors can be installed for less at around $45-$65 psf.
+Granite prices have also dropped over the last 10 years, with many granite colors available for $45-$65 per square foot.

 neolith ultra-compact surface type countertop - iron moss color on sleek kitchen island

-It is difficult to get an exact cost for Neolith without specifying what color, slab size, and thickness you want.
+To calculate the exact cost for a Neolith countertop project, you must first specify what color, slab size, and thickness you need.

-Also, the following installation variables can have a significant impact on the final price:
+The following installation variables have a significant impact on the final price:

 • Number of cutouts for sinks and a cooktop